To find a Charter Boat For you fishing enjoyment in Cayman Click Here

-The bonefish around Little Cayman average 3-6 lbs. according to Sam McCoy, the islands’ most experienced fishing guide, who has been leading trips for 28 years.
+The bonefish around Little Cayman average 3-6 lbs.
 The largest schools frequent the shallow areas of South Hole Sound near Owen Island.
 Bonefish can be spotted in areas known as muds, patches of water where the sea looks milky from the fish churning up the bottom while feeding.
 These are especially visible from the air on approach to the island.

 Local (Caymanian) guides use fry rather than flies and anglers who want to try fly-fishing must bring their own tackle.
 South Hole Sound provides the best action.
 Local guides often prefer to fish from the beach rather than stalk the fish in the muds of the lagoon.
-These fish bite all day, according to Mr. McCoy--finding them will depend on tides and weather conditions.
+These fish bite all day, finding them will depend on tides and weather conditions.

 However, it is extremely misleading to claim that Little Cayman offers “the Caribbean’s best bonefishing.”
 Cayman’s bones are small and not on a par with action for light tackle enthusiasts in the Florida Keys, Bahamas, Turks & Caicos and other destinations frequented by dedicated fly fishermen.